Aarhus: Media

 The first daily newspaper to appear in Aarhus was Århus Stiftstidende, established in 1794 as Aarhuus Stifts Adresse-Contoirs Tidender, with a moderately conservative approach.
 Once one of Denmark's largest, it was a leading provincial newspaper for a time, but after the Second World War it increasingly faced competition from Demokraten (1884–1974) and Jyllands-Posten, both published in Aarhus.
 In 1998, it merged with Randers Amtsavis and is now run by Midtjyske Medier, part of Berlingske Media.
 The daily newspaper of Jyllands-Posten was established in 1871 in Aarhus, and takes a generally right-wing editorial approach.
 With a reputation as a serious news publication, the paper has always included news from Jutland in particular, but somewhat less so since its promotion as a national newspaper in the 1960s.
 Today it is one of the three bestselling serious newspapers in Denmark, the others being Berlingske and Politiken.
 Jyllands-Posten publishes JP Aarhus, a section dedicated to news in and around Aarhus, and hosted a free cityguide website from 2010 to 2016.
 The Copenhagen-based media company of Politiken, also publishes several free local papers once a week in parts of Denmark and Sweden.
 In Aarhus, they publish a total of five local newspapers; Aarhus Midt, Aarhus Nord, Aarhus Vest, Aarhus Syd and Aarhus Onsdag.
 Aarhus Onsdag (Aarhus Wednesday) is financed completely by advertisements and available in both paperform and online.
 It was bought from Århus Stiftstidende in June 2017, but has been published for many years previous.

 Danmarks Radio has a large department in Aarhus with over 200 employees.
 It runs the DR Østjylland radio programme, provides local contributions to DR P4, and produces local regional television programmes.
 In 1999, TV 2 moved its Jutland headquarters from Randers to Skejby in northern Aarhus.
 The station broadcasts regional news and current affairs television and radio programmes.
 Since 2012, it has run its own TV channel, TV 2 Østjylland.
 Aarhus has its own local TV channel TVAarhus, transmitting since 1984.
 After an agreement on 1 July 2014, TVAarhus can be watched by 130,000 households in Aarhus, making it the largest cable-transmitted local TV channel in Denmark.

-With over 1,700 students, the Danish School of Media and Journalism (Danmarks Medie- og Journalisthøjskole) is the country's largest and oldest school of journalism.
+With c.
+2,000 students, Danish School of Media and Journalism (Danmarks Medie- og Journalisthøjskole) is the country's largest and oldest school of journalism.
 The school works closely with Aarhus University, where the first journalism course was established in 1946.
 In 2004, the two institutions established the Centre for University Studies in Journalism, which offers master's courses.